davidzchen/devtools/README.md

 This repository contains developer contributed tools to develop on Bazel:

 - [ide](ide/README.md) contains the IDE specific file to develop Bazel.
-- [git](git/README.md) contains various tools and trics to work with git and Gerrit configuration for Bazel.
+- [git](git/README.md) contains various tools and tricks to work with git and Gerrit configuration for Bazel.
+- [site](site/README.md) contains tools for pushing changes to the Bazel websites.